Right triangle

 see note below (*)

-(*) New you can now enter angles in different units: degree, percentage, radian and multiple of pi radian.
+You may enter angles in different units like degree, percentage, radian and multiple of pi radian.
 To enter pi/6 angle, enter `\alpha` = 1/6 and choose from the units drop-down list "× pi radians".

 Right triangle formulas